 The history of alchemy is intimately tied to that of chemistry and many conventional scientific terms and operations came from the art.
 In the current context, however, the focus is specifically on the psychological processes which are represented by the material symbols.
 There is no attempt here to turn lead into gold but, rather, it is a road map for self-realization and transformation.
 This is also called salvation, wholeness or enlightenment.

-This collection gives the most comprehensive explanation on the intimate connection between the symbolism of alchemy and Christianity to date.
+Our writing brings the most comprehensive explanation on the intimate connection between the symbolism of alchemy and Christianity to date.
 It also brings the psychological component into both systems with the advantage of the latest revolutionary findings in comparative neurology which are currently rewriting the entire history of pre-21st century clinical psychology into a new paradigm.

 As an arcane art alchemy evolved in secret and there was never a uniform exposition from the various schools that had a hand in its development.
 Much of this confusion was a deliberate strategy on behalf of the adepts to keep the mystery element intact.
 The present work is a modern rendering of some of the classic symbols and principles into a unique working model for use by the contemporary magickal practitioner.
 No apology is given if the system appears pared down when compared to the highly elaborate schema formerly presented.
 The important thing to bear in mind is that it works.